yan4ik/udacity_driving/project4/README.md

 The code is located in cells 5-6.
 It's an exact copy of a tutorial given in the lectures - `cv2.findChessboardCorners`, `cv2.calibrateCamera` and `cv2.undistort` does all the job for us.

 Here's one example of what I got:

 ![alt text][image1]

 More examples can be found in cell 7 in the notebook.
 There I tested my distortion correction on images where opencv failed to detect corners for some reason.
+In cell 8 you can find my distortion correction applied to test images.

+###Perspective Transform

+The code is located in cell 9.
+Again, nothing very impressive on my side - `cv2.getPerspectiveTransform` and `cv2.warpPerspective` are my friends here.
+A little bit nontrivial was to carefully adjust the coordinates of source and destination points.
+But after some trial and error I managed to get it right.

+Here's one example of my perspective transform:

+![alt text][image2]

+All examples of my perspective transform can be found in cell 10.